How to Make Beet Powder (Beetroot Powder)

 - 9 Beets, raw, peeled and sliced 1/8-1/4 inch

 - Place sliced beets on parchment-lined baking sheets.
-Or place beets on a cooling racks placed inside of a parchment-lined baking sheet.
+Or place beets on a cooling rack placed inside of a parchment-lined baking sheet.

-- Place baking sheets into a pre-heated 200 degree Fahrenheit oven for 4 hours our until beet slices are completely dried and are crisp when broken in half.
+- Place baking sheets into a preheated 200°F oven for 4 hours or until beet slices are completely dried and are crisp when broken in half.
 Take care to make sure that the beets DO NOT BROWN.